-TASH is dedicated to increasing the employment rate for people with intellectual and developmental disabilities, and eliminating segregated work environments and sub-minimum wages.
+TASH is committed to increasing the employment rate for people with intellectual and developmental disabilities and eliminating federally sanctioned sub-minimum wages. – TASH National Agenda, Employment

-TASH recognizes the importance of work in the lives of all people.
-Employment connects us to full participation and inclusion in the community.
+Employment connects us to full participation and inclusion in our communities.
 It fosters a sense of self-worth, opens opportunities for social growth and leads to greater independence.
-Because all people have the right to work, TASH calls for the development of individualized and integrated employment opportunities for all people with disabilities, and with supports tailored to their individual abilities and needs.
+Because all people have the right to work, we call for the development of individualized and integrated employment opportunities for all people with disabilities, with supports tailored to their individual abilities and needs.